kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 The following metrics could be used to see if the feature is in use:

 - `kubernetes_apiserver_rerouted_request_total` which is incremented anytime a resource request is proxied to a peer apiserver
-- `aggregator_discovery_merged_cache_misses_total` which is incremented everytime we construct a merged discovery response by merging resources served by a peer apiserver
+- `aggregator_discovery_merged_cache_misses_total` which is incremented everytime we construct a peer-aggregated discovery response by merging resources served by a peer apiserver
-- `aggregator_discovery_merged_cache_hits_total` which is incremented everytime merged discovery was served from the cache
+- `aggregator_discovery_merged_cache_hits_total` which is incremented everytime peer-aggregated discovery was served from the cache
-- `aggregator_discovery_unmerged_count_total` which is incremented everytime an un-merged discovery was requested
+- `aggregator_discovery_unmerged_count_total` which is incremented everytime a non peer-aggregated discovery was requested

 ###### How can someone using this feature know that it is working for their instance?